By Anietra Hamper

 While you've probably heard of Statehood Day, you may not know why it exists or what parts of the state play a role in the evolution of Ohio.
 The state of Ohio became an official state on February 19, 1803.
 However, it was not until March 1, 1803 when the Ohio General Assembly had its inaugural meeting and conducted its first official state business.

-While Statehood Day is commemorated every year on March 1, there are sites around Ohio worth visiting any time of the year that play a significant role in Ohio’s statehood.
-The Ohio History Connection is a treasured resource for all things Ohio and you can live like an early Ohioan at the Ohio Village, a created 19th century village.
+While Statehood Day is commemorated every year on March 1, there are sites around Ohio worth visiting any time of the year that play a significant role in Ohio's statehood.
+The Ohio History Connection is a treasured resource for all things Ohio.

 Another way to explore Ohio's origins is by taking a road trip to some other cities where you can fill your curiosity with insight into how Ohio became the 17th state.